History and Counterfactuals in The Gulag Archipelago by Alexander Solzhenitsyn

 - Lecturer: Irina Karlsohn is a researcher at IRES.

-- Organizer: Institute for Russian and Eurasian Studies (IRES)
+- Organiser: Institute for Russian and Eurasian Studies (IRES)

 - Contact person: Jevgenija Gehsbarga